 The Alberto-Culver Lecture Series, established by Carol Bernick (NC ’74), invites distinguished, nationally recognized professional women to campus to meet with students and discuss pertinent topics about women in business.

 The Florie Gale Arons ‘50 Poetry Forum was established by her daughters Andrea Arons Houseman (NC’82), Lisa Arons Aldridge and Gina Arons in 1999 in honor of her 70th birthday, and still flourishes.
-Past Poets have given readings as well as lead writing workshops for undergraduates.
+Poets give readings as well as lead writing workshops for undergraduates.

 View the Florie Gale Arons '50 Poetry Forum Archives online.

 The Betty Werlein Carter’ (NC’ 31) Lecture, established by the family and friends of the alumna, provides women students with information training, experience, contacts and involvement in the public policy arena.

 2016 Britteny Cooper

 2015 Lisa Rice

 2012 Lynn Rosenthal